Comparing the dangers, benefits of vaping

 In many vapes, you pour a juice in to give it a flavor.

-Alternative Smokes owner Katina Spier says not all juices are approved by the FDA and that it’s important to check on this.
+Alternative Smokes owner Katina Spier says not all juices are approved by the FDA, which is something important to check on.

 “Somebody is buying vape juice — on the black market, off the street, something that is homemade.
 You don’t know what you’re getting,” Spier said.